My first impression of Cancún

 Visit Cancún at the best time

 Where we stayed was (like most people do) a resort built on the Cancún trip, the resort was merely 10 miles away from the airport (and I will explain the geography of Cancún later).
 Soon after the driver left the airport the skyline of Cancún’s beachfront became visible – it was a lineup of stunning, and luxurious resorts on the edge of the coastline of Cancún.

 Cancún is a popular travel destination in North America for a reason.
 I would say it’s meant to be based on its climate, location, and resources.
 First of all, the city enjoys a decent tropical climate that it’s warm all year long.
-I, personally, prefer visiting in December as it goes cooler, and it feels more comfortable when the sun hits.
+Given that it’s a tropical destination, it’s actually the peak season between December and April – as most tourists are from the United States and want to go somewhere warmer during winter.
+I visited in December and it feels warm and comfortable when the sun hits.
 Secondly, the location of the city is just soooo right!
-It’s located in Mexico’s Yucatán’s province and it’s facing the Caribbean Sea.
-That’s why the majority of the resorts are eastward facing with a balcony to enjoy the gorgeous, unobstructed sunrise every morning.
+It’s located in Mexico’s Yucatán province and it’s facing the Caribbean Sea.
+That’s why the majority of the resorts are eastward facing, with a balcony to enjoy the gorgeous, unobstructed sunrise every morning.
 That’s how I love to start my day!
 Finally, the city has beautiful beaches, entertainment facilities and a scatter of historical Mayan heritage sites nearby, it’s a place for both ‘young-at-hearts’ and ‘mature-in-minds’.

 When checking in, we got a card which we could add value to any spending within the resort (like dining and grocery shopping), well, obviously the digital money concept is not something groundbreaking, but it helped a lot to deal with all the transactions and payments with the hotel guests.